mavenagi-apps/community-gainsight/README.md

 To use this app you need to provide:

-- `domain`: The subdomain of the Gainsight instance you want to connect to. https://<domain>.gainsightcloud.com
+- `domain`: The subdomain of the Gainsight instance you want to connect to via `https://<domain>.gainsightcloud.com`
 - `accessKey`: API key from the Gainsight domain above.
 - `companyLookupField`: The Gainsight Company **Field Name** of the field you want to use to lookup the record.
 - `relationshipLookupField`: The Gainsight Relationship **Field Name** of the field you want to use to lookup the record.